VladisloveKeam/media-cube/readme.md

 ### Installing

-Start your web server, brings to project root and run the following commands:
+Start your web server, navigate to project root and run the following commands:

  * Change the APP_URL and MIX_APP_URL variables to your host:
 ```